hyue0768/hyue0768.github.io/_pages/about.md

 - Blockchain Security
 - Formal Method

 The overarching goal of my research is to make the Internet and intelligent agents more reliable, resilient and secure against evolving adversarial challenges.
-If you are interested in collaboration or potential research opportunities, feel free to reach out via `yue.huang@connect.hkust-gz.edu.cn`.
+If you are interested in collaboration or potential research opportunities, feel free to reach out.
 </div>

 # 🔥 News